M F6 (Fluconazole 200 mg)

 Pill imprint M F6 has been identified as Fluconazole 200 mg.

-Fluconazole is used in the treatment of vaginal yeast infection; candidemia; candida urinary tract infection; fungal infection, internal and disseminated; chronic mucocutaneous candidiasis (and more), and belongs to the drug class azole antifungals.
+Fluconazole is used in the treatment of vaginal yeast infection; candidemia; candida urinary tract infection; oral thrush; chronic mucocutaneous candidiasis (and more), and belongs to the drug class azole antifungals.
 Single 150 mg Tablet Use for Vaginal Candidiasis: Risk cannot be ruled out during pregnancy.
 All Indications (excluding Single 150 mg tablet use for Vaginal Candidiasis): There is positive evidence of human fetal risk during pregnancy.
 Fluconazole 200 mg is not subject to the Controlled Substances Act.

 See also related documents.